 Chock-full with ready meals, meat alternatives, hearty comfort foods and lunches on the go, it seems Plant Kitchen really has thought of everything.
 Which makes total sense, when you learn that M&S enlisted none other than a team of expert chefs and product developers to create the range.

 Plant Kitchen covers over 60 meals and food choices, reflecting M&S’ dedication to making plant-based eating a more accessible, delicious way of life for everybody.
-It’s also just another reminder that the vegan movement is growing more than most people realise, with M&S being just one of many retailers to introduce vegan options in January along with Greggs, Pizza Hut and even TGI Friday’s.
+It’s also just another reminder that the vegan movement is growing more than most people realise, with M&S being just one of many supermarkets to introduce vegan options along with Sainsburys, Tesco, Iceland, Asda and Aldi.

 Now I’m not saying that buying vegan fast food and ready meals is the most cost-effective or healthiest way of eating – it definitely isn’t.
 Only home-cooked, whole plant foods will reduce your food bill and put you in the best shape of your life.